Table of updates and amendments

 |14-18 yr||2,300 mg/day||(100 mmol)|

 A UF of 1 was applied as, by definition, there is no convincing evidence of harm in the general population at levels of intake of 100 mmol or less.
-There are no data to suggest increased susceptibility in pregnancy or lactation, so the UL is set at the same level as for adult women.
+The 2006 review found that there were no data to suggest increased susceptibility in pregnancy or lactation, so the UL was set at the same level as for adult women (this rationale has also been applied as an interim position in the 2017 review (see below)).

-For infants, a UL could not be established because of insufficient data documenting the adverse effects of chronic over-consumption of sodium in this age group.
-The UL for children was extrapolated from the adult UL on an energy intake basis as numerous observational studies have documented that blood pressure tracks with age from childhood into the adult years (Bao et al 1995, Dekkers et al 2002, Gillman et al 1993, Van Lenthe et al 1994).
+The 2006 UL for infants could not be established because of insufficient data documenting the adverse effects of chronic over-consumption of sodium in this age group.
+The 2006 UL for children was extrapolated from the adult 2006 UL on an energy intake basis as numerous observational studies have documented that blood pressure tracks with age from childhood into the adult years (Bao et al 1995, Dekkers et al 2002, Gillman et al 1993, Van Lenthe et al 1994).

 Bao W, Threefoot SA, Srinivasan SR, Berenson GS.
 Essential hypertension predicted by tracking of elevated blood pressure from childhood to adulthood; the Bogalusa heart study.
 Am J Hypertens 1995;8:657-65.